 Paul Levesque has more than 20 years of experience at WWE as an executive and performer.
 Well known as WWE Superstar Triple H®, Levesque is also WWE’s Executive Vice President, Talent, Live Events & Creative, leading the talent development and talent relations departments responsible for recruiting and training the company’s Superstars and Divas.
 He recently oversaw the development and launch of the state-of-the-art WWE Performance Center in Orlando, Florida, which serves as the home to WWE’s talent developmental system, NXT.
 Levesque also oversees all business operations for the more than 320 annual live events, including scheduling, ticket pricing strategy and promotion, and continues to play an integral role behind-the-scenes as a director and producer shaping the storylines in WWE’s programming.

-Joseph H. Perkins is a member of our Compensation and Governance & Nominating Committees.
+Joseph H. Perkins is a member of our Governance & Nominating Committee.
 He was a pioneer in the television syndication of our industry starting more than 50 years ago.
 Mr. Perkins was President of Communications Consultants, Inc., a provider of television syndication consulting services.